 CDRILS is the commercial variant of the popular G200 DRILS software.
 CDRILS is a web-based offering for private industry, namely original equipment manufacturers (OEMs) to use and collect detailed serialized maintenance history in support of high value repairable assets.
 It provides all of the features and functions of G200 DRILS without operating on the Department of Defense network.
 Data collected in CDRILS is directly compatible with G200 DRILS and allows OEMs to supply serialized history collected under contract repair to the Department of Defense for import into the G200 DRILS at the appropriate time intervals.

 Process Order Design and Display System (PODDS)

-TQS developed and sustains the PODDS system for the 309th Maintenance Wing (MXW) at Hill AFB, Utah.
-PODDS is a web-based software program that is used by 309th Process Engineers to document and electronically coordinate first time repair & overhaul processes that augment technical data and provide specific instructions to depot personnel on the proper description of their work task.
+TQS developed the PODDS system for the 309th Maintenance Wing (MXW) at Hill AFB, Utah.
+PODDS is a web-based software program that is used by 309th Process Engineers to document and electronically coordinate first time repair and overhaul processes that augment technical data and provide specific instructions to depot personnel on the proper description of their work task.
 PODDS enables Process Engineers to lay out their process orders and coordinate the automated workflow of review and approval of the process order before it is published to depot repair personnel.